authzed/docs/docs/spicedb-enterprise/overview.md

 [organization's registry]: https://github.com/orgs/authzed-enterprise/packages

 Images are signed using [cosign], storing a signature of their digests alongside the image in the registry.
-They are also published publically to the [rekor transparency log] operated by the [Linux Foundation's] security-focused foundation, the [OpenSSF].
+They are also published publicly to the [rekor transparency log] operated by the [Linux Foundation's] security-focused foundation, the [OpenSSF].
 You can read more about keyless container signing and verification in the [cosign documentation].

 [cosign]: https://github.com/sigstore/cosign